-- Analyses of neural networks learning differential data of orders higher than first are unexplored. - Comparisons with other algorithms and methods that can incorporate knowledge in the forms of constraints on differential data are unexplored. - The choices of parameters such as learning constants and momentum are arbitrary, mostly by trial and error. - The implementation is limited to layered neural networks with full connections between layers, while the algorithm itself is not limited to the specific architecture of neural network. - Statistical aspects are largely unexplored in Chapter 4
+- Analyses of neural networks learning differential data of orders higher than first are unexplored. - Comparisons with other algorithms and methods that can incorporate knowledge in the forms of constraints on differential data are unexplored. - The choices of parameters such as numbers of units in hidden layers, learning constants, and momentum are arbitrary, mostly by trial and error. - The implementation is limited to layered neural networks with full connections between layers, while the algorithm itself is not limited to the specific architecture of neural network. - Statistical aspects are largely unexplored in Chapter 4